weininglee/CPP_HW/CS1010301HW04/TS0404/readme.md

 ## Description:
 Write a definition of a class named BankAccount that will be used to store and amount of money call balance which are integers.
 You will need to declare and implement the following things:

 a.
-Create a constructor “BankAccount(x)” that set the balance with initial value x. also have a default constructor “BankAccount()”that set balance with initial 0.
+Create a constructor “BankAccount(x)” that set the balance with initial value x. also have a default constructor “BankAccount()”that set balance with initial 0.<br>
-b.	save(x): A member function to save money in the bank with an amount by the argument.
+b.	save(x): A member function to save money in the bank with an amount by the argument.<br>
-c.	withdraw(x): A member function to withdraw money in the bank with an amount by the argument.
+c.	withdraw(x): A member function to withdraw money in the bank with an amount by the argument.<br>
-d.	getBalance(): a const inspector functions to retrieve the current balance of the bank.
+d.	getBalance(): a const inspector functions to retrieve the current balance of the bank.<br>
 e.
-A static variable named: allMoneyInBank that track the total amount of BankAccounts have store.
+A static variable named: allMoneyInBank that track the total amount of BankAccounts have store.<br>
 f.
 A static function named: getAllMoneyInBank() that return the value of allMoneyInBank.
 Noticed that the balance of BankAccount can be negative number so as allMoneyInBank